DanielSelby/test/README.md

 > Posting on LinkedIn will open doors for you.

 > [!TIP]
-> Post at least three times a week go gain visibility.
+> 1. Post at least three times a week go gain visibility.
+> 2. Comment on other people's posts

 > [!WARNING]
 > Do not compare yourself to other people.